dAEcoder/EZ-Flash_Guide/Tutorials/Creating_Themes.md

 Use your image editor to redesign the individual files.
 Maintain original image dimensions unless you understand the UI constraints.

-💡 *Use palette-based 8-bit PNGs.
-24-bit or full-RGB PNGs will not compile or may break visuals.*
+Use palette-based 8-bit PNGs.
+24-bit or full-RGB PNGs will not compile or may break visuals.

 ---